bhenbe/design-system-roadmap/README.md

 ## Roadmap overview

 1. introduction
-  a. conventions of the design system
+  * conventions of the design system
-  b. who is this document for ?
+  * who is this document for ?
-  c.
-FAQ
+  * FAQ
 2. brand
   a. values
   b. voice and tone